 Apple has made password management a breeze with the introduction of iOS 12 and macOS Mojave.
 Apart from letting you immaculately manage your accounts, it also allows you to share passwords using AirDrop.
-So far everything was running well, but unfortunately, something went wrong, and I was unable to share passwords with AirDrop between iOS 12 and macOS devices even after several attempts.
+So far everything was running well, but unfortunately, something went wrong, and I was unable to share passwords with AirDrop between iPhone and Mac even after several attempts.

 When the problem didn’t seem to get fixed, I had to resort to some trusted solutions that have always come handy in troubleshooting the AirDrop issues.
 Eventually, I got the better of the problem.
 If you are also faced with the same roadblock on your device, the below-mentioned tricks can come to your rescue.

-Unable to Share Passwords with AirDrop in iOS 12 and macOS Mojave?
+Unable to Share Passwords with AirDrop on iPhone and Mac?
 Tips to Fix the Issue

 Ensure that AirDrop is Enabled